unsweetened applesauce

 • Waterbath Canner– Mine is similar to this one!
 There are also bundles where you can get your canner and the tools together and save a little bit.

-• Apple picking bucket– It was convenient to have an over the shoulder bucket for picking apples, pears, and even berries this year!
+• Apple picking bucket– It was convenient to have an over-the-shoulder bucket for picking apples, pears, and even berries this year!

 canned applesauce